RezaRahemtola/Area/docs/architecture/supervisor.md

 ## Requirements

-The supervisor runs in a **Docker container** and is connected to the **Docker Engine API**, allowing it to create and remove containers.
+The supervisor runs in a **Docker container** and is connected to the [Docker Engine API](https://docs.docker.com/engine/api/), allowing it to create and remove containers.
 > :warn: As the supervisor is running in a Docker container, it needs the access of the Docker Socket, which you need to mount in the container.

 ## Requests and responses